nf-core/spatialvi/docs/output.md

 </details>

-Data in `.zarr` and `.h5ad` formats as processed by the pipeline, which can be used for further downstream analyses if desired; unprocessed data is also present in these files.
+Data in `.h5ad` formats as processed by the pipeline, which can be used for further downstream analyses if desired; unprocessed data is also present in these files.
 It can also be used by the [TissUUmaps](https://tissuumaps.github.io/) browser-based tool for visualisation and exploration, allowing you to delve into